On this day, we remember the life of the Italiote-Greek Giuseppe Musolino, the “King of Aspromonte.”

-In total, he would attack nine people, murdering 5, which led to a nationwide search for him.
+In total, he attacked nine people, murdering 5, which led to a nationwide search for him.

-A bounty of 5,000 lire being placed on his head and his notoriety soon spread throughout the country due to the press coverage of his story, which stirred the imagination of many in Italy and abroad.
+A bounty of 5,000 lire was placed on his head, and his notoriety soon spread throughout the country due to the press coverage of his story, which stirred the imagination of many in Italy and abroad.

-Giuseppe eventually becoming a sort of legend and the subject of many Calabrian folk tales and popular songs.
+Giuseppe eventually became a sort of legend and the subject of many Calabrian folk tales and popular songs.